Tai chi / Tues, Thurs 9am

 Currently Mr. Wiedmann teaches at Tai Chi at The Wu Shu ( martial arts ) Studio, Montessori Center School, and the Santa Barbara Athletic Club.
 My Unique teaching style iss very user friendly and encouraging with lots of friendly guidance and communication.

 Tai Chi Ch’uan (Grand Ultimate Fist) In this introduction to Tai Chi, we will explore the basic beginning movements, stances. foot work, and positions.

+We will warm up with related Chi Gong (energy work), exercises, some Yoga, and stretches.
+This will allow us to develop a strong energetic foundation for more advanced progression into our Tai Chi form.
 Tai Chi is a moving meditation; it is an excellent compliment to seated meditation and Yoga.
-It is the soft end of the spectrum of Kung Fu (hard work) training.
-Its focus is on internal strength, or cultivation of Chi (life force).
-Tai Chi is also considered a martial art, as the movements all relate to self-defense techniques.
+Tai Chi is the soft end of the spectrum of Kung Fu (hard work) training.
+It’s focus is on internal strength or Chi (life force) cultivation.
+Tai Chi is also considered a martial art, as the movements all relate to self defense techniques.

-Tai Chi is practiced for its health benefits including balance, sensitivity, relaxation, circulation, stress reduction, mindfulness, propreoception, and graceful, flowing, harmonious movement with nature.
+Tai Chi is practiced for its’s health benefits including balance, sensitivity, relaxation, circulation, calming stress reduction effects, mindfulness, propreoception, and graceful flowing harmonious movement with nature.

-When Chris asks students why they practice Tai Chi, they always say the same thing: “because it feels good!”
+When I ask students over the years why they practice Tai Chi they always say the same thing; “because it feels good!”